 Incident started at 21:27 and ended at 03:25 making 6 hrs in total.
 There were 11 Wasdale team members involved and the incident occured at NY 190052.
 Total rescuer hours: 66

-Incident104 in 2025 TypeFull Callout — Injured & Medical LocationBurnmoor TarnWeatherClear, Cool, DryOther AgenciesCumbria PoliceTaggedDog RescueOn 23rd July WMRT were involved in giving a presentation to nearly fifty 16yr olds from all over the country, keen Read more…
+Incident104 in 2025 TypeFull Callout — Injured & Medical LocationBurnmoor TarnWeatherClear, Cool, DryOther AgenciesCumbria PoliceTaggedDog RescueA huge thank you to the The Strands Inn, Screes Inn, Strands Distillery & Brewery for hosting the country and western Read more…